reactioncommerce/reaction-docs/developer/architecture/routing.md

 console.log(path); // prints "/blog/met%20eor/abc?show=y%2Be%3Ds&color=black"
 ```

-If there are no params or queryParams, this will simply return the pathDef as it is.
+If there are no params or queryParams, this will return the pathDef as it is.

 #### Using Route name instead of the pathDef